godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Another advantage is we can instantly know if we've hit something or not exactly when we call for it.
 For networking this is important because we do not need to sync the bullet movements over the Internet, we only need to send whether or not the raycast hit.

 Raycasting does have some disadvantages though.
-One major disadvantage is we cannot easily cast a ray in anything but a linear line.
+One major disadvantage is that we cannot easily cast a ray in anything but a linear line.
 This means we can only fire in a straight line for however long our ray length is.
-You can create the illusion of bullet movement by casting multiple rays at different positions, but not only is this hard to implement in code, it is also is heavier on performance.
+You can create the illusion of bullet movement by casting multiple rays at different positions, but not only is this hard to implement in code, it is also heavier on performance.

 Another disadvantage is we cannot see the bullet.
 With bullet objects we can actually see the bullet travel through space if we attach a mesh to it, but because raycasts happen instantly, we do not have a decent way of showing the bullets.
 You could draw a line from the origin of the